iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 ## Longer dropoff zone

 It’s silly to have only one car dropping kids off at a time, so let’s extend that dropoff zone to let more kids get to their educational duties at once.
+Here we have 3 dropoff zones.

 <iframe src="/images/carrider/carrider.html?arg=--height&arg=3&arg=--noeditor&arg=--speed&arg=5&arg=--map&arg=%7B%22d%22%3A%2200000000000005000000000000001222222222223332222222222227%22%2C%22x%22%3A%5B%5D%7D" width="100%" height="128"></iframe>